netgen/HtmlPdfApiBundle/Resources/doc/USAGE.md

 $asset = $htmlPdfApi->getAsset($id);
 ```

-On success returns code 200, and the asset (file).
+On success returns code 200 and the asset as a file.

 ###Delete asset
 You can delete asset by its ID: